dwmkerr/sharpshell/docs/logging/logging.md

 ![Screenshot: Registry Configured for File Logging](registry-configuration.png)

+Note that log settings are read on server startup.
+In practice this means that if you are changing these settings for an installed server which is already running, you will normally need to restart the `explorer.exe` process.

 ## Debug Output

 With this option enabled, SharpShell will write all log messages via the Win32 [`OutputDebugString`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa363362(v=vs.85).aspx) API.
 This means that any trace listener can be used to view log output.